-Then you get a knock on door from law enforcement and discover that your new car is a stolen vehicle, sold to you using a fraudulent VIN.
+Then you get a knock on door from law enforcement and discover that your new car is a stolen vehicle, sold to you using a fraudulent vehicle identification number (VIN).
 Your car is impounded by the police but you still have to pay off the loan, despite being an innocent victim of the crime.

 Even worse, you may find yourself part of a criminal investigation.

 VIN fraud is used by criminals to hide stolen cars by giving the vehicle identification number of a legally registered car to a stolen one.

 They simply swipe the plate or number from cars at dealerships or parking lots.
 They use the stolen VINs to change or forge title documents, covering the car’s true history.

 When the FBI broke up a large car theft ring they found thieves from Florida, Illinois and Mexico had cloned over 1,000 vehicles worth $25 million.
 Anyone who unwittingly purchased a car from them faced having their car confiscated.

 “Scam artists can make off with as much as $30,000 of your hard-earned money and leave you paying off a loan for a car you no longer own,” says Larry Gamache of CARFAX.

 How to Protect Yourself From VIN Fraud